MindsEye

-MindsEye is a 2025 action-adventure game developed by Build a Rocket Boy and published by IO Interactive Partners.
-In the game, players assume control of Jacob Diaz (Alex Hernandez), a former soldier with a mysterious neural implant, known as the MindsEye.
+MindsEye is a 2025 action-adventure game developed by Build a Rocket Boy and originally published by IO Interactive Partners.
+In the game, players assume control of Jacob Diaz (voiced by Alex Hernandez), a former soldier with a mysterious neural implant, known as the MindsEye.
 Suffering from memory loss and flashbacks, he heads towards the fictional desert metropolis of Redrock (based on Las Vegas), where he aims to discover the secrets behind this implant.

 MindsEye was released for PlayStation 5, Windows, and Xbox Series X/S on 10 June 2025.
-The game received mostly negative reviews from both critics and audiences.
+The game received strongly negative reviews from both critics and audiences.
+IO Interactive Partners have stopped working with Build a Rocket Boy and the rights reverted back to the developer.

 Gameplay

 MindsEye is a linear third-person action-adventure game that has a pseudo-open world similar to Mafia: Definitive Edition.
 Redrock City serves as the game's main playable area.
-As part of the game creation system Everywhere, players are able to add user-generated content to MindsEyes world and create content using Everywheres tools, with associate game director Adam Whiting comparing the game to custom Minecraft servers.
+As part of the game creation system Everywhere, players are able to add user-generated creations to MindsEyes world and create things using Everywheres tools, with associate game director Adam Whiting comparing the game to custom Minecraft servers.
 Assets from MindsEye can also be used in other aspects of Everywhere.